bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

 * you can write a `getter` `'get'` method that simply returns all the categories.
 Filter out any un useful information here, meaning we just want the title of the categories.
+* create a few categories so that when you create your expenses, you can assign where they go!

 ### `'/expense'`